emanmacario/eldercare/README.md

 location, and the maximum number of users which can join the event.
 These events can be added to the user's Google calendar, which is then responsible for sending push notifications to the user once the time of the event is near.

+### Add Friends
+The user can also search for other users, then send them friend requests.
+Once the request is accepted by the other user, this will be registered in our database.

+# Unit Testing
+LOL